 The server industry is a mature market composed of several large manufacturers and a long tail of niche competitors.
 Dell Technologies market share was 15.8% of the Server market in 2019.
 Dell Technologies is the parent company of numerous IT vendors - Dell, Dell EMC, Pivotal, RSA, Secureworks, Virtustream, and VMware.
 Dell EMC, which formed when Dell acquired EMC in 2015, is responsible for the majority of Dell Technologies' server sales.
 IDC recognizes DELL EMC as a Major Player and Leader in its server-related Marketscapes, and Gartner recognizes Dell EMC as a Leader in its server-related Magic Quadrants.
 HPE market share was 13.8% of the server market in 2019.
 Hewlett Packard Enterprise (HPE) was created when Hewlett Packard split into HPE and HP Inc in 2015.
 HPE has a range of products, including Intelligent Edge, Hybrid IT (Hybrid Cloud servers, Hyperconverged Infrastructure and High Performance Computing products), HPE Server, HPE Networking, and HPE Storage.
 HPE occupies similar positions to Dell Technologies in IDC Marketscapes and Gartner Magic Quadrants.
 Inspur Power Systems market share was 6.3% of the Server market in 2019.
 Inspur Power Systems is a mainland China-based enterprise IT company.
 Inspur sells a range of enterprise server products for cloud, hyperconverged infrastructure (HCI), artificial intelligence, edge computing, and other applications.
 Inspur is the leading server company in China but is beginning to receive recognition from IDC and Gartner.
 Huawei market share was 6.3% of the Server market in 2019.
 Huawei is another mainland China-based company that produces a range of consumer and enterprise products.
 While Huawei has struggled to gain acceptance in the US, it has had great success with its enterprise products in China, and some success in other markets.

 T4's research team can help you learn more about the global server industry with market analysis, competitive analysis, commercial Due Diligence, and other market research needs.
 This includes deeper analysis on competitors in the Server market, including: Dell Technologies (Dell EMC), HPE, Huawei, Lenovo, Inspur, Cisco, Quanta, Jabil, Celestica, Foxconn, and many others.
-T4 can conduct analysis and research into related topics such as Server OS, Infrastructure as a Service (IaaS), Software as a Service (SaaS), Platform as a Service (PaaS), Hybrid Cloud, Public Cloud, Private Cloud, Data Center, Networking, Storage, Hyperconverged Infrastructure (HCI), Solid State Drive (SSD), Hard Disk Drive (HDD), DRAM, NAND, Graphics Processor Unit (GPU), and Central Processing Unit (CPU).
+T4 can conduct analysis and research into related topics such as Server OS, Infrastructure as a Service (IaaS), Software as a Service (SaaS), Rack Server, Windows Server, Platform as a Service (PaaS), Hybrid Cloud, Public Cloud, Private Cloud, Data Center, Networking, Storage, Hyperconverged Infrastructure (HCI), Solid State Drive (SSD), Hard Disk Drive (HDD), DRAM, NAND, Graphics Processor Unit (GPU), and Central Processing Unit (CPU).
 T4 provides additional support in the Technology Sector and other Sectors.
 Find more information about T4's services here.Schedule a Demo